-c) If a sub-fund invests in the units of other UCITS and/or other UCIs which are managed, directly or by delegation, by the Management Company or by any other company with which the Management Company is associated as part of a co-management or co-control agreement or by means of a significant direct or indirect shareholding, the Management Company or the other company may not charge subscription or redemption fees for the sub-fund's investment in the units of other UCITS and/or other UCIs.
+(3) If a sub-fund invests in the units of other UCITS and/or other UCIs which are managed, directly or by delegation, by the Management Company or by any other company with which the Management Company is associated as part of a co-management or co-control agreement or by means of a significant direct or indirect shareholding, the Management Company or the other company may not charge subscription or redemption fees for the sub-fund's investment in the units of other UCITS and/or other UCIs.

-- a) The SICAV may not acquire shares with a voting right allowing it to exercise a significant influence on the management of an issuer. - b) The SICAV may not acquire more than: - 10% of the non-voting shares issued by a single issuer, - 10% of the debt securities issued by a single issuer, - 10% of the money market instruments of a single issuer, - 25% of the units of a single UCITS or other UCI.
+a) The SICAV may not acquire shares with voting rights that enable it to exercise a significant influence over the management of an issuer.

+b) The SICAV may not acquire more than:

+- 10% of the non-voting shares issued by a single issuer, - 10% of the debt securities of a single issuer, - 10% of the money market instruments of a single issuer, - 25% of the units in a single UCITS or other UCI.